Haru-Kazumoto/Article-Application/README.md

 - List of articles
 - Read article
 - Filtering by title and slugs
-- Back office management (not enough time, access at /office path)
+- Back office management (due to not enough time, I only got the Create and Get method)

 ## Deployment